Aureliano90/LP-Option-Hedging/README.md

 # LP-Option-Hedging

 ### Description
-A Python program to analyze leveraged liquidity mining/yield farming[1] and find the optimal option combination for hedging impermanent loss, which may allow arbitrage.
+A Python program to analyze leveraged liquidity mining/yield farming[1] and find the optimal option strategy for hedging impermanent loss, which may allow arbitrage.
 Initially written in May for my personal use.
 Optimized by 30x with Numba.
 Restructured and added annotations to make it more approaching.